Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Discussion and Related Work

-The criticism that prominent peer selection mechanisms such as those under consideration by American and European funding bodies~\cite{MeSa09a,Haze13a} are \emph{not} strategyproof ~\cite{NaLi13a} has underscored the need to devise mechanisms with better incentive properties.
-The literature most directly relevant to this article is a series of papers on strategyproof (impartial) selection~\cite{HoMo13a,AFPT11a}.
-We survey these mechanisms in the next section.
-Most of the work on strategyproof peer selection focuses on the setting in which agents simply approve (nominate) a subset of agents~\cite{AFPT11a,BNV14a,FeKl14a,HoMo13a}, with the latter three of these restricting attention to the setting in which exactly one agent is selected ($k=1$). \citet{KLMP15b} present an interesting strategyproof mechanism (Credible Subset) that performs well when each agent reviews a very small number of agents relative to the total number of agents.
-Other recent work focuses on tradeoffs between different axioms concerning peer selection~\citep{Mack15a,BeGj14a}.
+The criticism that prominent peer selection mechanisms such as those under consideration by American and European funding bodies~\cite{MeSa09a,Haze13a} are \emph{not} strategyproof \cite{NaLi13a} has underscored the need to devise mechanisms with better incentive properties.
+The literature most directly relevant to this article is a series of papers on strategyproof (impartial) selection~\cite{HoMo13a,AFPT11a} and more recently impartial ranking \cite{KKKKP18a}.
+The explosive growth in computer science and machine learning conference submissions in the past years has led to more work in the computer science and machine learning fields are using data from large conferences \cite{STMG+18a} and even performing human experiments \cite{KKPK18a} to analyze the assignment \cite{LiMaNoWa18,SSS18a} and outcomes of various novel mechanisms for peer review.
+We survey and provide details of these mechanisms in the next section.
+Most of the work on strategyproof peer selection focuses on the setting in which agents simply approve (nominate) a subset of agents~\cite{AFPT11a,BNV14a,FeKl14a,HoMo13a}, with the latter three of these restricting attention to the setting in which exactly one agent is selected ($k=1$).\footnote{In \citet{AFPT11a} and \citet{KLMP15b} the letter $k$ is used to denote the number of partitions, in our paper and many others, $k$ designates the number of agents selected.
+Therefore we use $\ell$ to denote the number of partitions in this paper and $k$ to denote the number of agents selected.} A popular class of strategyproof peer selection mechanisms are Partition based mechanisms, as presented in \citet{AFPT11a}, where agents are divided into non-intersecting groups. \citet{KLMP15b} present an interesting strategyproof mechanism (Credible Subset) that performs well when each agent reviews a very small number of agents relative to the total number of agents.
+Other recent work focuses on tradeoffs between different axioms concerning peer selection~\citep{BeGj14a,Mack15a}.